 245 Wildwood Drive, St. Augustine, Florida 32086

-Established 55+ Manufactured Home Community on Florida's Northeastern Coast is Golf Cart Friendly, Pet Friendly and Family Owned and Operated
+Established 55+ Manufactured Home Community on Florida's Northeastern Coast is Golf Cart Friendly, Pet Friendly and Family Owned

 The manufactured housing community of Moultrie Oaks emerged in 1985.
 Family owned and operated, it serves retirees who are age 55 or better.
-It is only six miles south of the nation's oldest city, St. Augustine, and less than 10 miles from Atlantic beaches.
+It is only six miles south of the nation's oldest city, charming St. Augustine, and less than 10 miles from Atlantic beaches.

-The 5,000 square foot community center has a heated pool, an exercise room, an activity room, as well as a fully stocked kitchen.
+The 5,000 square foot community center has a solar heated pool, an exercise room, an activity room, as well as a fully stocked kitchen.
 Neighbors gather for dinners, dancing, card games, barbecues, and craft fairs.
 Moultrie Oaks welcomes small pets and is golf cart friendly.
 RV storage is also available.

 Known for its historic, touristy downtown, St. Augustine supports a wide variety of restaurants, galleries, and boutiques.
 The Lightner Museum is packed with relics from America's Gilded Age.
 The St. Augustine Lighthouse, Castillo de San Marcos, and Fort Matanzas also speak to the city's rich past.
 Located on Anastasia Island, St. Augustine's white sand beach includes the county fishing pier, volleyball courts, and bait shops.
-Parts of the downtown flooded during Hurricane Irma in September, 2016, and power outages were reported.

 Summer temperatures are in the 80s and 90s, and winter temperatures are in the 40s, 50s and 60s.
 On average, the area receives 48 inches of rain per year.